 Previously, depression was not commonly found in youth.
 However, today, even school kids are victims of depression.
 Depression, according to science is a brain disorder characterised by persistently depressed mood or loss of interest in activities, causing significant impairment in daily life.
-And in severe cases, it can lead to self harm and even suicide attempts.
+And in severe cases, it can lead to self-harm and even suicide attempts.
 Several factors like genetics, biochemistry, and personality, environmental and social factors play an important role.
-Recent studies reveal, between 15-20% of teens will have a depressive episode before they reach adulthood.
+Recent studies reveal, between 15-20 per cent of teens will have a depressive episode before they reach adulthood.
 Depression is also more likely to reoccur throughout the life of someone who experiences it first as a child or adolescent.
 A common myth is that this illness has just started to develop over the last few decades or that it only happens to certain people and in certain parts of the world.
-However, depression is one of the oldest and well documented illnesses in history and impacts all types of individuals, everywhere.
+However, depression is one of the oldest and well-documented illnesses in history and impacts all types of individuals, everywhere.

 This type of parenting is the most effective and beneficial for both parents and children.
 The parent may come across as someone who expects highly of others, but when it comes to understanding their children’s needs, they manage their expectations to be supportive of their children’s decisions.
 This helps both maintain a cordial relationship while giving space for understanding each other’s lives.

 This type of parenting has a harmful effect on children.
 The parent may be neglecting the child completely, which could, in turn, affect the child in forming relationships with the world outside of the home.
 The child may have a hard time trusting others due to lack of proper communication and support at home.